Skip to main content

 How Much Do Internships Impact Your College Chances?

 Your extracurriculars will help you get into college to a certain extent, depending on the rarity and prestige of the activity.
 To make things easier to understand, we’ve divided extracurriculars into four tiers.
 Tier 1 encompasses the most impressive and unique extracurriculars, such as being named a Bank of America Student Leader.
-Conversely, tier 4 encompasses the most common extracurriculars seen by admissions committees, like volunteering as a Junior Naturalist at the UW Botanic Garden.
+Conversely, tier 4 encompasses the most common extracurriculars seen by admissions committees, like volunteering at your local food bank or homeless shelter.

 CollegeVine’s free chancing engine can calculate your odds of admission using metrics like your GPA, test scores, and extracurricular activities, such as internships.
 Our chancing engine will even give you tips on improving your profile to increase your chances of admission!